etolo/lectures/Week03/class/Seminar3.md

 tf.train.AdamOptimizer(learning_rate=0.001, beta1=0.9, beta2=0.999, epsilon=1e-08, use_locking=False, name='Adam')
 ```

-## Stochastic gradient descent algorithms
+## Mini-batch gradient descent algorithms

-Stochastic gradient descent algorithms use a stochastic gradient vector computed by evaluating the gradient of the loss function for a random sample of training examples.
+Mini-batch gradient descent algorithms use a stochastic gradient vector computed by evaluating the gradient of the loss function for a sample of training examples.
 This sample is referred to as a **mini-batch**.
 Each time the algorithm makes a pass through the whole training dataset, an **epoch** is completed.

 Continuing with the linear regression exercise example,
 ```